 Christopher also regularly provides insurance coverage opinions to insurers in relation to all forms of insurance policies.
 This assists insurers in making practical and timely coverage decisions when faced with difficult or high stakes circumstances.

-Christopher is also a supporter of the BCSPCA.
-He regularly acts in animal cruelty matters before administrative tribunals and the courts.
+Christopher is a supporter of the BCSPCA and acts in animal cruelty matters before administrative tribunals and the courts.

-Before his admission to the British Columbia Bar (2001), Christopher completed a judicial law clerkship with the British Columbia Court of Appeal.
+Before admission to the practice of law, Christopher completed a judicial law clerkship with the British Columbia Court of Appeal.

-Christopher is called to the bar in British Columbia, Alberta, the Northwest Territories and the Yukon.
-He acts for clients before the courts of all these jurisdictions.
+Christopher is called to the bar in British Columbia, Alberta, Ontario, the Northwest Territories, and the Yukon.
+He acts for clients across Canada.

 In his spare time, Christopher enjoys cycling, spending time with his family, and hiking with his dog Murphy.